tikkikkit21/MinecraftAI/yoloTest/README.md

 # Notes
+The goal of this branch is to learn how to train custom data using YOLOv8.
 These are my notes about what I did as I followed this tutorial: https://blog.roboflow.com/how-to-train-yolov8-on-a-custom-dataset/